Chinese Canadian author Catherine Lewis (she/her/hers) is a finalist for the Bisexual Book Awards’ Bi Writer of the Year.

 Her debut chapbook Zipless (845 Press), currently in its third printing, is a finalist for the Bisexual Book Award for Poetry.

 Recently featured at Word Vancouver and the Poets Corner Reading Series, she has been interviewed on Vancouver Co-op Radio’s Wax Poetic.

-A graduate of the Writer’s Studio at Simon Fraser University and of the Vancouver Manuscript Intensive, she is a Banff Centre Literary Arts alumna.
+A graduate of the Writer’s Studio at Simon Fraser University and of the Vancouver Manuscript Intensive, she is a two-time Banff Centre Literary Arts alumna.